-Oil falls from five-month highs as Russia signals output increase
+Oil drops on global growth worry, possible output rise

 U.S. sanctions on Iran and Venezuela have deepened the OPEC supply cut and concern has grown this week about the stability of Libyan output.
 The OPEC member pumps around 1.1 million barrels per day, just over 1 percent of global supply.

-The eastern Libyan National Army forces of Khalifa Haftar - a former general in ousted strongman Muammar Gaddafi’s army - which seized the sparsely populated but oil-rich south earlier this year, closed in on the internationally recognized government in Tripoli, with casualties from the battle for Libya’s capital mounting on Tuesday.

-The Libyan state oil firm NOC met with oil operating firms to discuss security at oil fields and allow production to continue, a company statement said on Tuesday.

-Rising U.S. crude production and inventories also weighed on the market.
+Rising U.S. crude production and inventories continued to weigh on the market.

 U.S. crude production was expected to rise 1.43 million bpd in 2019 to average 12.49 million bpd, the U.S. Energy Information Administration (EIA) said on Tuesday, up from its previous forecast for a rise of 1.35 million bpd.

 U.S. crude stockpiles were forecast to have risen 2.3 million barrels last week, the third straight weekly build.
+[EIA/S]

 The American Petroleum Institute, an industry group, issues its supply report at 2030 GMT, ahead of Wednesday’s official figures.